INTERSECT-training/packaging/_episodes/03-other-files.md

     └── test_rescale.py
 ```

-The `.git`, `.nox`. and `.venv` directories would have been automatically generated
+The `.git` and `.venv` directories would have been automatically generated
-by Git, Nox, and Virtualenv, respectively.
+by Git and Virtualenv respectively.
 You may also see additional directories
 like `__pycache__` and `.pytest_cache`.

 {% include links.md %}